Bank of Taiwan: History

 After the Japanese surrender in 1945, the ROC government (led by the Chinese Nationalist Party, or KMT) took over the Bank of Taiwan and began issuing Taiwan dollars, also known as Taiwan Nationalist Yuan, through the Bank of Taiwan.
 This currency is now referred to as the "old Taiwan dollar."
 Severe inflation of this currency during the Chinese Civil War led the Bank of Taiwan to issue the New Taiwan dollar in 1949.
-After the loss of mainland China in the Chinese Civil War by the KMT and its subsequent retreat to Taiwan, the Bank of Taiwan took on a more central role as the central bank of the ROC until the Central Bank of China was reestablished in 1961.
+After the loss of mainland China in the Chinese Civil War by the KMT and its subsequent retreat to Taiwan, the Bank of Taiwan kept printing the island’s banknotes until the Central Bank of China assumed that role in 1961.

+Taiwanese commercial bank

 The Bank of Taiwan was governed under the Taiwan Provincial Government until 1998 when governance was transferred to the ROC Finance Ministry.
 In 2001 the Central Bank of China took over the task of issuing the New Taiwan Dollar.

 The Bank of Taiwan currently operates a total of 169 domestic branches as well as branches in Tokyo, Singapore, Hong Kong and the People's Republic of China.
 Branches have also been established in New York City, Los Angeles, London, and South Africa.

 In July 2007, the Bank of Taiwan merged with the Central Trust (中央信託局) as part of a government financial reform package.
 The bank continues to operate as an independent company taking over some aspects of the Trust's banking business.
 In January 2008, the Bank became part of the Taiwan Financial Holdings Group (臺灣金融控股公司), which also contains BankTaiwan Securities and BankTaiwan Life Insurance.

-Corporate Structure

-The Bank of Taiwan currently consists of the following departments of businesses: